Will Jesus Say “I Never Knew You?”

 II.
 THE CONTEXT OF THE PASSAGE

-Ephesians 5:5–7 is directly tied into the discussion of sexual sin, which precedes it.
-However, herein, Paul’s emphasis now segues into the larger, specific issue of habitual sexual sin as an indicator as to whether or not someone is truly saved.
-In other words, those who routinely sin as a lifestyle with no remorse or repentance— even though they may say they are Christians—are really not saved.
-In light of this important matter of spiritual discernment, many other passages reinforce the certainty of this biblical idea.
-Note the following citation (the Matthew 7 passage) we have already reviewed, only now placed in context by the sentence that precedes it: “You will know them by their fruits” (Matthew 7:20).
-This verse underscores everything I am saying regarding the ensuing volitional actions of obedience to Christ being the only accurate indicators of true saving faith.
-The manifest ongoing sins in a person’s life that are listed in Ephesians 5 run contrary to what Jesus states indicates true saving faith, i.e., “you will know them by their fruits.”
-What follows are other similar passages that underscore this same idea:
+Note the following citation from the Matthew 7 passage we have already reviewed that has now been placed in context by the preceding sentence: “You will know them by their fruits” (Matthew 7:20).
+This indictment underscores everything I am saying regarding the ensuing volitional actions of obedience to Christ being the only accurate indicators of true saving faith.
+The manifest ongoing sins in a person’s life, listed in Ephesians 5, run contrary to what Jesus states are indications of true saving faith, i.e., you will know them by their fruits.
+What follows are other similar passages that underscore this same truth:

-But prove yourselves doers of the word, and not merely hearers who delude themselves.
+But prove yourselves doers of the word, and not merely hearers who delude themselves (James 1:22).

-For just as the body without the spirit is dead, so also faith without works is dead.
+For just as the body without the spirit is dead, so also faith without works is dead (James 2:26).

-No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God.
+No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God (1 John 3:9).

-If someone says, “I love God,” and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen.
+If someone says, “I love God,” and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen (1 John 4:20).

-There are many false professors of Jesus on the Hill.
+There are many false professors of Jesus.

 III.
 THEY ARE IMMORAL, IMPURE, AND COVETOUS

-All three of the Greek words behind the above caption point to self-centeredness.
 Immorality (porneia) relates to pornography, prostitution, fornication, adultery, and child molestation.
 All are aberrant forms of sexual fulfillment that have no regard for the other person and sooner or later deeply scar other individuals.
-Impurity (akatharsia) relates to mental immorality, i.e., the fantasy life and other forms of mental/sexual/selfish lusts.
-Covetousness (pleonektes) or greed refers directly to the self-gratification fixation and orientation likened to both the easy believer and false teacher.

 These things I have written to you who believe in the name of the Son of God, so that you may know that you have eternal life.

-When this list of indicators of false belief provided in this passage is combined with the list provided in 1 Corinthians 6:9–10, our ability to know with certainty who is saved and who is not loses much of its mystery.
+When this list of indicators of false belief provided in this passage is combined with the list in 1 Corinthians 6:9–10, our ability to know with certainty who is saved and who is not loses much of its mystery.
 It reads:

 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.